-First 5 San Diego hired MIG, Inc., to reprise its role as strategic planning consultant, and to work closely with the Project Team to conduct the plan development process.
+First 5 San Diego hired MIG, Inc., to reprise its role as strategic planning consultant and to work closely with the Project Team to conduct the plan development process.

-The Project Team reviewed MIG's high-level analysis of First 5 San Diego's progress and accomplishments over the past five years, and collaborated in developing recommendations for the plan.
-TPAC reviewed the recommendations at three key points, providing feedback and direction.
+The Project Team reviewed MIG's high level analysis of First 5 San Diego's progress and accomplishments over the past five years, and collaborated in developing recommendations for the plan.
+TPAC reviewed the recommendations at three key points in the planning process, providing feedback and direction.

-The planning process had two phases; it began in October 2013 and took place over a 10-month period:
+The planning process had two phases; it began in October 2013 and took place over a tenmonth period: